 Today I found this interesting article(blog) about the World TB day which was dm to me by my twitter friend Dr Ahsan.I thought it would be good to spread the word maybe someone could benefit from it.

+World TB, or Tuberculosis, Day is celebrated every year on 24th March to raise awareness about the global epidemic of tuberculosis (TB) and efforts to eliminate the disease.
 One-third of the world's population is currently infected with TB.
 Tuberculosis, malaria, & human immunodeficiency virus (HIV) together kill more than 5 million people annually.

 The annual event on 24 March marks the day in 1882 when Dr Robert Koch detected the cause of tuberculosis, i.e., the bacterium known as Mycobacterium Tuberculosis.
 So,